[This article was updated on October 10, 2019]

 Everyone knows there is no such thing as the ideal span of control.
-It differs from organisation to organisation, from position to position.
+It differs from organization to organization, from position to position.
 But by increasing the span of control, you can reduce the number of managers and layers in the organization.
 This gives, all things remaining equal, significant cost savings and improves communication from the top.

-Span of Control and its consequences are not something that is easily understood through seeing numbers on the page.
-How then can you bring it to life to see what’s really going on?
-How do you make them visual and easy for people to think about?
+Span of control and its effects is not something that’s easily understood through numbers on the page.
+So, how can you bring it to life to see what’s really going on?
+How do you make it visual and easy to think about?

-The questions people often want to answer are:
+The questions we’ve found people most often want the answers are:

 - How can I calculate the span of control?

-- What is the average span of control for my whole organisation?
+- What is the average span of control for my whole organization?

 - What is the average span of control at each level?